 If you are a PhD student, a post-doctoral researcher or an early career independent researcher we invite you to our ECR seminar series.
 This national seminar series is the perfect opportunity for early career researchers (in the broadest sense) to present their research to a wide audience.

 - Career advice delivered by people who have used their Chemistry postgraduate degree to get to where they are now.
-Giving a more personal outlook on the very wide range of careers that highly skilled Chemistry PhDs can move on to (academic research, chemical industry, publishing, teaching, marketting etc.
+Giving a more personal outlook on the very wide range of careers that highly skilled Chemistry PhDs can move on to (academic research, chemical industry, publishing, teaching, marketing etc.

-- A longer research talk given through abstract submission or by invitation from the organising committee.
+- A longer research talk selected through abstract submission or by invitation from the organising committee.
 These will span the very extensive areas of interest that our Network represents to provide not only insights into your own field but also access to talks that can enrich your research ideas by tapping into all areas of chemical science.

 - 19/10/21 Dr Kathryn Toghill (University of Lancaster) – Metal co-ordination compounds for redox flow batteries

 - 21/09/21 Dr Adam Kirrander (University of Edinburgh) – A new way to observe matter and chemical dynamics

 - 16/02/21 Research talk to be confirmed and Dr Amanda Jarvis (University of Edinburgh)

 - 19/01/21 Research talk to be confirmed and Dr Sarah Walker (University of Strathclyde)

 - 15/12/20 Research talk to be confirmed and Dr Stephen Wallace (University of Edinburgh – Exploring (and expanding) Microbial Chemistry for Chemical Synthesis)